Soo Bahk Do: Ranks

 Note that for some Dojang, a grading system using a Yellow belt prior to orange belt may be employed, especially for the younger practitioners.

 After a participant earns their Cho Dan, (First degree midnight blue), they receive a Don Bon number.
 This is an ID number used across the globe in Soo Bahk Do.
 A practitioner holds onto their Dan Bon even after they stop training, and it marks them in the timeline of Soo Bahk Do.
-As of 2019 50,000 Dan Bon numbers had been issued.
+As of 2019, a total of 50,000 Dan Bon numbers had been issued.